ShishirPatil/gorilla/berkeley-function-leaderboard/README.md

 ## Prepare Evaluation Dataset

+Inside `./data`, we included live `gorilla-llm/Berkeley-Function-Calling-Leaderboard` evaluation dataset.

-To download the evaluation dataset from huggingface, from the current directory `./openfunctions/berkeley-function-leaderboard`, run the following command:
+You can also download the live evaluation dataset from huggingface, working from the current directory `./berkeley-function-leaderboard`, run the following command:

 ```bash
     huggingface-cli download gorilla-llm/Berkeley-Function-Calling-Leaderboard --local-dir ./data --repo-type dataset
 ```

 This will download our dataset to `data` repository.
 Then consturct batch data file `eval_data_total.json` if you want to do OSS Models inference:

 ```python
     python eval_data_compilation.py
 ```